Shopping in Panajachel

 A Lucky Van for Sale!

 We needed a van.
-So we started looking for something and as the Universe always seems to provide, there was a “South African Bush Doctor” from the UK that had been traveling for a couple of years and was now living in Guatemala who needed to go back and was ready to sell her Dodge Ram van that she bought in California.
+So we started looking for something, and as the Universe always seems to provide, there was a “South African Bush Doctor” from the UK that had been traveling for a couple of years and was now living in Guatemala who needed to go back and was ready to sell her Dodge Ram van that she bought in California.

 Learning from Ron

 Ron was ready to go back to the states.
 But was stuck there in Guatemala.
 He offered a trade of teaching me his tie-dye methods in exchange for a ride back to the US and Arkansas.
 We figured, why not?
 It would help somebody in need, and it’s always good to have new skills to draw on.
-He showed me how to fold, crumple, how to tie to get certain shapes, inject the dyes successfully into the good places, what dyes to use, and so much more!
+He showed me how to fold, crumple, and tie to get certain shapes, inject the dyes successfully into the good places, what dyes to use, and so much more!
 It was an education!

 Visiting a Brothel

 He told us about a brothel in Panajachel and suggested we all go there for a drink.
 He said it’s not the same as in the states, it’s ‘more of a social place’.
 So we figured, why not?
 Let’s go.
 It wasn’t much different from any other bar.
 In fact, there was not much going on at all.

 We sat and had drinks, but unless I missed something, that was about it.
 As I remember, nobody approached us.
 Nobody was weird in any way.
 Just a regular night out.
 The location was off the path, and the decor was barren as we sat at a small table under the coconut palms.